ronkzinho/chunk-mod/README.md

-# Fabric Example Mod
+# Chunk Mod

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

-## License
+## Install

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+Just add this into the `mods` folder.
+Recommended with the [Moonlight](https://github.com/Gregor0410/Moonlight) mod.
+It is not allowed for speedruns at the present time.